-(1) Despite 21,000 soldiers being found guilty of this crime during World War Two.
-Eddie Slovik was the only one executed.
-Bowe Bergdahl was quickly captured by the Taliban (+) after potentially committing this crime in Iraq.
-Soldiers during the War of 1812 attempted to gain () enlistment bonuses by committing, for the points, what crime in which a soldier abandons the military while under contract?
+(1) Despite 21,000 soldiers being found guilty of this crime during World War Two, Eddie Slovik was the only one executed.
+Bowe Bergdahl was quickly captured by the Taliban after potentially committing this crime in (+) Iraq.
+Soldiers during the War of 1812 committed this crime in an attempt to gain additional () enlistment bonuses.
+For the points, identify this crime in which a soldier abandons the military while under contract.